golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 {% alert level="info" %}

 Prerequisites
-    Please make sure the Yagna daemon is up and running
+    Please make sure the Yagna service is up and running

 {% /alert %}